 - 3. Use Masks During Shower Routine: Opting lathering face masks after each session also significantly aids keeping color intact much longer.

-- 4. Cleanse Well Before Visiting Salon Again: Lastly, heading back reverse process a couple of weeks later requires cleaning agents to break down residue “fake bake” kindly took upon oneself earlier.
+- 4. Cleanse Well Before Visiting Salon Again: Lastly, heading back reverse process a couple of weeks later requires cleaning agents to break down the residue “fake bake” kindly took upon oneself earlier.

 Advantages Of Opting For A Spray Tan Over Other Cover Up Techniques